Cristal32/recruitment_platform/README.md

 App layout:

 <img src="assets/app_layout.PNG" alt="app layout" width="800" height="300">

+### 3. Views

+You can find the different views of the application in the folder `assets/views`

 ## Trying out the code
 To test out the code yourself, clone the project: